aichbauer/styled-bootstrap-components/packages/styled-alert-component/README.md

 ## Why?

 This is a modular approach to use [bootstrap](https://getbootstrap.com) components for quick prototypes, as an entrypoint of your own component library, or if you need just one [bootstrap](https://getbootstrap.com) component for your application.
-To work with ease with any other libary or framework this component is build with [styled components](https://styled-components.com).
+To work with ease with any other libary or framework this component is build with [styled-components](https://styled-components.com).

 ## Installation

+> Note: this component has a peer dependency on `styled-components` and `styled-system`.
+To use this component you also need to `npm i styled-components styled-system -S`.

 ```sh
 $ npm i styled-alert-component -S